microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 ![**microangioCT-based visualization of the diaphysis of murine tibia before (A & A') and after decalcification with 10% EDTA (B & B').**
   In A and A' the tibia bone appears brighter and opaque due to higher X-ray absorption.
-  In B and B' the tibia bone appers transparent due to its lowered X-ray absorption after decalcification.
+  In B and B' the tibia bone appears transparent due to its lowered X-ray absorption after decalcification.
   Due to the decalcification, connecting vessels between the periostal vessels and the vessels of the bone marrow cavity (bmc) are more easily detectable (blue arrows in A vs. B).
   The visualization of the vessels within the medullar cavity (*central sinus* (CS)) is also improved.
   At the external surface of the tibia, supplying arteries are visible (*arteria et vena nutricia* (avn)).